tomsoderlund/toms-guidebooks/Development/Databases/SQL.md

 Only RAISE EXCEPTION interrupts the function, the others just print messages to the client or logs.

+### Exceptions

+		BEGIN
+			-- do something
+		EXCEPTION WHEN OTHERS THEN
+			RAISE NOTICE 'Update failed: %', SQLERRM;
+		END;

 ### Triggers

 	-- Create new